est-perso-platform/platform-service-executor/README.md

 There are two types of logging scheme available inside `PlatformAgent.execute_task()`, `logger.info()` and `PlatformAgent.report_log(self, message: str)`.

-you should use `PlatformAgent.report_log(message: str)` to log messages that is visable to the user.
+You should use `PlatformAgent.report_log(message: str)` to log messages that is visable to the user.

 Note that if the log message contains information that should not be shown to the user, you should use `logger.info()`.